Olivia Rodrigo discography

-Following the three singles, Rodrigo released her debut album Sour in May 2021 which debuted atop Billboard 200.
-It was the second best-selling album of 2021 and reached number-one in 18 countries.
-Sour received various accolades including seven nominations and three wins at the 64th Annual Grammy Awards and became the longest running-debut album in the top 10 of Billboard 200 in the 21st century.
+In May 2021, Rodrigo released her debut album, Sour, which debuted atop the US Billboard 200.
+It was the second-best-selling album of 2021 and reached number one in 18 countries.
+Sour received various awards, including seven nominations and three wins at the 64th Annual Grammy Awards, and became the longest-running debut album in the top 10 of the Billboard 200 in the 21st century.
 Rodrigo became the first female artist, and the fourth act overall, to chart 11 songs in the Billboard Hot 100's top 30.
-She also became the first woman since Lady Gaga in 2009 to achieve at least four top 10s on the Billboard Pop Airplay chart from a debut album.
+She also became the first woman since Lady Gaga in 2009 to achieve at least four top-10s on the Billboard Pop Airplay chart from a debut album.

-In 2023, Rodrigo released her sixth and seventh singles, "Vampire" and "Bad Idea Right?" which peaked at number one and number seven respectively.
-Following the two singles, she released her second album, Guts, which peaked atop the Billboard 200, and her eighth single, "Get Him Back!", which peaked at number 11 in the Billboard Hot 100.
+In 2023, Rodrigo released her sixth and seventh singles, "Vampire" and "Bad Idea Right?", which peaked at numbers one and seven, respectively.
+She then released her second album, Guts, which topped the Billboard 200, and her eighth single, "Get Him Back!", which peaked at number eleven on the Billboard Hot 100.
 In November, Rodrigo released the song "Can't Catch Me Now" for The Hunger Games: The Ballad of Songbirds & Snakes.
-In 2024, Rodrigo went on to release her tenth single, "Obsessed" as part of the deluxe edition of Guts.
+In 2024, Rodrigo released her tenth single, "Obsessed", as part of the deluxe edition of Guts.
+Rodrigo's third album, You Seem Pretty Sad for a Girl So in Love, was released on June 12, 2026, and peaked at number one on the Billboard 200 for two weeks.
+It was preceded by two singles, "Drop Dead", which topped the charts in the US, the UK, Canada, Ireland, and Australia, and "The Cure", which reached number five in the US.
+"Stupid Song" was released alongside the album and debuted and peaked at number three in the US.